yarabfs/2023-10-03-Intro-to-Python/_episodes/02-index-slice-subset.md

 ## Selecting Data Using Labels (Column Headings)

-We use square brackets `[]` to select a subset of an Python object.
+We use square brackets `[]` to select a subset of a Python object.
 For example, we can select all of data from a column named `species_id` from the `surveys_df` DataFrame by name: